Configure GitHub Advanced Security for Azure DevOps

 CodeQL analysis for Kotlin/Swift are currently in beta.
 During the beta, analysis of these languages will be less comprehensive than CodeQL analysis of others.
 Use java to analyze code written in Java, Kotlin or both.
 Use javascript to analyze code written in JavaScript, TypeScript, or both.

-If the language specified is cpp, java, csharp or swift either custom or AutoBuild build steps are required.
-For other languages, if AutoBuild is included the step completes successfully without performing any action.
+If the language specified is cpp, java, csharp or swift custom build steps are required.

 If, for whatever reason, you need to disable Advanced Security, any alerts and state of alerts will be retained for the next time you re-enable Advanced Security for your repository.